Sean-Watters/fzfbiblio/README.md

 ## See Also
 This script only provides one aspect of a bibliography management system.
 You might also look into ways to populate your bib file directly from services such as Google Scholar and DBLP, and at editor integrations for inserting citations directly into your LaTeX source.

+## Todo

+- [x] Minimal implementation (parse bib, invoke fzf)
+- [ ] Validation of bib (report bib entries without matching pdf, and vice-versa)
+- [ ] Allow parameters to be set via commandline and config file, not just env vars
+- [ ] Move to a more proper bibtex parsing library
+- [ ] Improve runtime performance with large bibs (eg via `pipes` library)
+- [ ] Browser extension for automatically updating bib file when downloading a paper?????
+- [ ] Other OS support